-Can marijuana use during pregnancy harm the baby?
+Can marijuana use during and after pregnancy harm the baby?

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.